 Technical indicators such as the simple moving average (SMA) or exponential moving average (EMA) can provide key insight for technical analysts.
 Stocks that drop through prominent support points or fall below major moving averages (e.g. 200-day moving average) may continue on a descending trend.

-Missed earning reports present a big opportunity for short-sellers.
+Missed earning reports suggest that there could be upcoming changes in the market.
 If a company profit does not meet profit estimations, it is likely to be underperforming in certain areas.
 This could cause a large number of investors to start short selling.
 However, it is often best to look beyond just earning reports, as a company may be underperforming for reasons that do not impact its stock price.

 Declining industries provide another opportunity for short-sellers.
 Industries that have experienced a general downtrend due to innovations in other markets or negative client sentiment can cause a particular stock’s price to plummet.
 This can also be affected by political events, such as the US election, trade wars and Brexit, for example.
 When an industry is perceived as obsolete, companies in that competitive space can be left with dwindling growth prospects, causing short sellers to take advantage.

 Overvaluation is a common factor that can cause short sellers to come together.
 Stocks that are constantly covered in the news can cause the price to hyper-inflate relative to the stocks actual value.
 Once the price ‘bubble’ bursts, short sellers will come together knowing that the stock is not worth its current market value.